|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed August 28, 1943

 On August 4, 1943, VMF-214 F4U Corsairs led by Burnett and Synar participated in a multi-service mission fighter sweep over the Central Solomons.
-During the air combat, Charlies Lanphier claimed one victory.
+During the air combat, Charles Lanphier claimed one victory.
+A confused air combat marked by mistaken identity of RNZAF P-40s for Ki-61 Tonys pilots from VMF-214 claimed three kills including one claimed by Charlie Lanphier.

 Built by Vought.
-Assigned to the United States Marine Corps (USMC).
-Assigned to squadron VMF-214 "Swashbucklers" operating Fighter 1 Airfield on Guadalcanal.
+Delivered to the U. S. Navy (USN) as F4U-1 Corsair bureau number 02577.
+Assigned to the United States Marine Corps (USMC), Marine Fighting Squadron 214 "Swashbucklers" VMF-214 operating Fighter 1 Airfield on Guadalcanal.
 No known nickname or nose art.

 Fate of the Pilot

 In fact, Lanphier bailed out over southern Bougainville and landed unhurt.
 Later, he was captured by the Japanese and became a Prisoner Of War (POW).
-He was transported to Rabaul and imprisoned in the Rabaul POW Camp in early September 1944.
-On May 15, 1944 he died in captivity of disease and neglect in captivity.
+By early September 1943, he was transported to Rabaul and imprisoned in the Rabaul POW Camp guarded by the 6th Kempeitai (6th Kempei-Tai).
+Later, he and the other prisoners were moved to Tunnel Hill POW Camp.
+On May 15, 1944 he died in captivity of disease including dysentery, starvation, beri-beri and neglect and was buried.

 Recovery of Remains